mikalai-hryb/notes/terraform.md

 * networking or other transient errors
 * unexpected error from upstream API (duplicate resource name, reaching a resource limit, etc)
 * a bug in TF provider or TF itself

+### What is the difference between TF input variables and variables in programming languages?

+* TF variables don't change values during a Terraform run
+* TF variables allow users to more safely customize thier infrastructure